aendeavor/i3buntu/library/docs/macOS.md

 sudo ln -s /usr/local/bin/bash /bin/bash
 ```

-After opening a new shell, we can check whether we now use _bash5_.
+After opening a new shell, we can check whether we now use _Bash v5_.

 ``` BASH
 /usr/local/bin/bash --version